jeremycochoy/resume/resume.md

 > **Backend developper**
 > \
 > \
-> I'm a backend developper at Klaxit.
+> I am a backend developper at Klaxit.

 ----